GET TO KNOW US

 Little Springs Farm, LLC

 Cindy Martin is the Executive Director and owner of Little Springs Farm, LLC (LSF) where she leads a team of professionals who facilitate Equine Assisted Learning (EAL) programs that enrich the lives and relationships of families and individuals.

 Cindy is a student of the work of Dr. Karen Purvis, co-creator of Trust Based Relational Intervention® (TBRI) at the Institute of Child Development, Texas Christian University.
-She has a degree in Early Childhood Development from Hesston College, and is trained as an Equine Professional in Natural Lifemanship and their pioneering work in Trauma-Focused Equine Assisted Psychotherapy (TF-EAP™).
+She has a degree in Early Childhood Development from Hesston College, and is a certified Natural Lifemanship Equine Professional.

 Cindy’s past experience also includes Program Director for Time Out Children’s Ministry, Children & Youth “Aerobicise” Instructor, 4-H Horse & Pony Club leader, Youth Rodeo coach, and a riding lesson instructor.
 Other passions include traveling the world on mission’s trips which have taken her to many countries including Ethiopia, Kenya, Tanzania, Indonesia, Myanmar, and Thailand.
 She also loves the beach and perhaps most of all spending time with her grandchildren.